OliverCulleyDeLange/grvmkr/README.md

 - ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)
+- Highlight every other row with a tint color to distinguish
 - Play grids in order like a song
+- Bundle sound files with json to import everything.
+Custom .grv file ext?
 - Configurable instruments per grid / groove
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument